Axstr0n/farmbotsim-rs/README.md

 The **farmbotsim-rs** project is organized into several directories that help separate functionality.
 Here's a high-level breakdown:

+`batteries/` - Contains battery configs.

+`configs/`
+- `crop_plans/` - Contains plans for crop growth.
+- `env_configs/` - Contains configs with all parameters for env creation.

+`media/`- Contains screenshots of app.

 `src/` - Contains the core logic of the application:
-- `agent/` - Contains the agent struct and its associated logic, such as movement, battery, state machine.
+- `agent_module/` - Contains the agent struct and its associated logic, such as movement, battery, state machine.
-- `app/` - Main app functionality.
+- `app_module/` - Main app functionality.
 - `environment/` - Contains all environment structs (Crop, Field, Station, Env, Config, ...).
-- `path/` - Includes code related to robot navigation and pathfinding algorithms.
+- `path_finding_module/` - Includes code related to navigation and pathfinding algorithms.
-- `rendering/` - Responsible for rendering the simulation environment and visual feedback.
+- `rendering/` - Responsible for rendering.
+- `task_module` - Includes files for task creation and task handling.
-- `tool/` - Contains files for app modes (simulation, editor, path, task, ...).
+- `tool_module/` - Contains files for app modes (simulation, editor, path, task, ...).
 - `utilities/` - Common utilities and helper functions used across the project.
 - `cfg.rs` - Contains constants.
 - `main.rs` - Contains entry point into application.

-`.gitignore` - Ignores /target.
+`.gitignore` - Ignores files/folders.

 `Cargo.lock` - Records the exact versions of dependencies used for this project.